JaW02/term_subscription_project/README.md

-# term_subscription_project
-The prediction of a bank term subscription for target marketing.
+# The prediction of a bank term subscription for target marketing..
+Summary:

 This is just the summary of the project, please view the full report 'Term Deposit Prediction Report.docx' for more detail.